zojabutenko/UkrainianMotionVerbs/README.md

 | 3     | 0.0221        | 0.6252           | 93.33%    | 0.9577    | 0.9808    | 0.9358   |

 The trained model was then used to label the rest of the contexts.

+The final annotated dataset (`data/combined_with_predictions.csv`) contains and additional column (Gold_standard) which provides the source of the classification: either manual annotation ('gold') or model's prediction ('model').